 PPE also plays a larger role in workplace safety, so long as organizations can ensure employee buy-in.
 This is often the biggest challenge with PPE programs; if staff aren’t on-board, even the best equipment won’t prevent injuries.
 In some cases, resistance comes due to changes in policy, such as the adoption of new PPE regulations that mandate additional personal protection to reduce overall injuries.
 In others, workers familiar with their job roles may underestimate the risk of a given situation and may choose not to wear mandated PPE unless management staff are present.
 In both scenarios, the result is increased risk.

-One way to boost adoption of PPE in the workplace is by implementing behavior-based safety (BBS) programs and safety training.
+One way to boost the adoption of PPE in the workplace is by implementing behavior-based safety (BBS) programs and safety training.
 These programs focus on creating a shared safety culture by addressing the biggest driver of workplace injuries: Employee behavior.
-By regularly engaging with employees and soliciting their feedback about both safe and unsafe behaviors in the workplace, companies can build hazard communication and safety programs that proactively address and correct for common injuries.
+By regularly engaging with employees and soliciting their feedback about both safe and unsafe behaviors in the workplace, companies can build hazard communication and safety programs that proactively address and correct common injuries.

 Toolbox Talks and Their Impact on PPE Adoption

 Also called safety meetings, toolbox talks take place before work starts for the day.
-They should be short (10-15 minutes), should be conducted on-site and should focus on the potential health and safety risks of tasks in current work environments.
+They should be short (10-15 minutes), should be conducted on-site, and should focus on the potential health and safety risks of tasks in current work environments.
 These talks aren’t meant to conduct in-depth analysis but rather ensure that supervisors and staff are on the same page when it comes to safety.
 They should include worker participation — which could mean written job plans or verbal Q&A — and should specifically call out potential hazards and the role of PPE.

 Purpose-driven toolbox and safety talks that are time-limited and target specific safety topics can both reinforce the need for PPE on job sites and help ensure companies meet construction safety compliance requirements in the event an injury does occur.